All About Adult Acute Lymphocytic Leukemia (ALL)

-Once ALL is suspected, further blood tests, including a blood smear may be drawn and a bone marrow biopsy and aspiration performed to better classify the ALL.
+Once ALL is suspected, further blood tests, including a blood smear, and a bone marrow biopsy and aspiration may be performed to confirm and better classify the ALL.
 On a blood smear, blast cells are usually seen.
-Bone marrow biopsy confirms the diagnosis.
+A bone marrow biopsy confirms the diagnosis and allows the laboratory to determine the sub type.
 A lumbar puncture (spinal tap) is also done to evaluate if there are blast cells in the spinal fluid.

-Induction therapy consists of a combination of several medications, most often a steroid (dexamethasone or prednisone), vincristine, an anthracycline (daunorubicin, epirubicin or idarubicin) and asparaginase.
-In some subtypes, other medications may be used, such as cytarabine, cytoxan, methotrexate and rituximab.
+Induction therapy consists of a combination of several medications, most often a steroid (dexamethasone or prednisone), vincristine, an anthracycline (daunorubicin or doxorubicin) and asparaginase.
+Other chemotherapeutic medications may be used based on the subtype of ALL.
+These include: nelarabine, cytarabine, cyclophosphamide, methotrexate and rituximab.
 Many patients will be treated as part of a clinical trial to allow researchers to better identify the best regimens.

-Consolidation therapy uses some similar medications, but is more variable in its schedule and depends upon the particular subtype of ALL.
+Consolidation therapy uses some similar medications, but is more variable in its schedule, depending upon the particular subtype of ALL.
 Consolidation is given over a period of 4 to 8 months.
 If a patient was a candidate for stem cell transplant, then the transplant would likely be done in lieu of consolidation and maintenance therapy.

 Maintenance therapy consists of 6-MP, methotrexate, vincristine, and prednisone, given over a period of 2 to 3 years.
 Studies found no benefit to increasing this time, but did find outcomes to be worse if the maintenance period was shorter.
 Maintenance therapy is not given for Burkitt's lymphoma leukemia, as this subtype has a high cure rate with induction and consolidation therapy alone.

-While less than 10% of patients have CNS involvement of leukemia at the time of diagnosis, 50-75% of patients will develop this by 1 year if not given preventive therapy.
-In the past, radiation to the whole brain was used as central nervous system prophylaxis, to prevent recurrence of leukemia in the brain, and this is still sometimes done for childhood ALL.
-Currently, this has been abandoned in adults as the most effective therapy to prevent CNS disease is intrathecal chemotherapy.
+While less than 10% of patients have CNS involvement of leukemia (leukemia found in the spinal fluid) at the time of diagnosis, 50-75% of patients will develop this by 1 year if not given preventive therapy.
+The most effective therapy to prevent CNS disease in adults with ALL is intrathecal chemotherapy.
 This involves giving chemotherapy directly into the spinal canal.
-This can be achieved by a lumbar puncture (spinal tap), or through a catheter called an Omaya reservoir that is surgically implanted in the head.
+This can be achieved by a lumbar puncture (spinal tap), or through a catheter called an Ommaya reservoir that is surgically implanted in the head.
 This catheter allows for multiple, repeat intrathecal infusions without needing multiple lumbar punctures.
 The number of intrathecal infusions given is dependent on the subtype of ALL and the risk of CNS disease associated with that subtype.

 The use of stem cell transplant for ALL is not completely clear.
 It is most often used early in therapy for patients with high-risk subtypes of ALL in first remission.
 Clinical trials are evaluating the optimal time for transplant (first or second remission, before maintenance therapy, etc.) and trying to determine which patients are best served with this modality.

 Hand washing is the single best way to prevent infection and should be performed frequently by patients, visitors, caregivers and healthcare personnel.
 Even the best hand washers get infections, so we implement a few other restrictions to help in the cause.
-People with leukemia cannot receive or consume fresh fruit, vegetables or flowers while in the hospital.
+People with leukemia may have restrictions on consuming some types of fresh fruit and vegetables or receiving fresh flowers or plants while in the hospital.
 (See the gift guide for ideas on what to send a patient with these restrictions) You may think this sounds odd, but these items can harbor bacteria and may put the patient at higher risk of infection.
 We ask people who are sick (or who have sick family members at home) not visit the patient in person and if they absolutely must, they need to wear a mask and wash their hands well.

 In most cases, some type of infection or fever is inevitable.
-When this happens, the patient will typically have several tests done to look for a source of the infection, including blood, urine and stool cultures and a chest x-ray.
-Antibiotics will be started or adjusted if they are already being given.
+When this happens, the patient will typically have several tests done to look for a source of the infection, which can include blood, urine and stool cultures, and a chest x-ray.
+Antibiotics may be started, or adjusted if they are already being given.
 Many times the source of the infection is never identified and general antibiotics that treat a variety of things will be used.
 The patient will receive these antibiotics until their white blood count reaches a level that will allow them to fight the infection on their own.